-The company constantly examines the potential applicability of the digital services tax legislation on its activities in the various jurisdictions.
-In addition, the company studies the OECD Pillar I and Pillar II publications and their effect on the company.
+The Company constantly examines the potential applicability of the digital services tax legislation on its activities in the various jurisdictions.
+In addition, the Company studies the Organisation for Economic Co-operation and Development (OECD) Pillar I and Pillar II publications and their effect on the Company.